 Other technical features contribute to the Legacy's comfortable driving dynamics, including a suspension system that uses MacPherson struts in front with double wishbones in rear, and a responsive steering ratio that put a smile on our faces, even with the base 2.5i model.
 The brakes feel good and inspire confidence.

-In engineering terms, the Subaru Legacy comes out ahead of the its chief competitors, including Camry, Accord, Mazda6, Altima, and Passat.
-The Subaru Legacy 2.5i offers plenty of power and adequate space, with luxury and comfort exceeding its class, while getting a combined 27 mpg with the CVT transmission.
-The Legacy 2.5GT is an all-out sports sedan, and the Legacy 3.6R is a midsize luxury car.
+The Subaru Legacy is a premium product in terms of its engineering.
+All-wheel drive and a low center of gravity gives the Legacy a unique advantage over the Toyota Camry, Honda Accord, Mazda6, Nissan Altima, and Volkswagen Passat.
+The Legacy 2.5i offers plenty of power and adequate space, with luxury and comfort exceeding its class, while getting an EPA-rated 26 mpg in Combined city and highway driving with the CVT transmission.
+The Legacy 2.5GT is an enjoyable sports sedan with all-weather capability.
+The Legacy 3.6R is a midsize luxury car.
 Each model has class-leading virtues.

 Build and price your dream Subaru Legacy in just a few easy steps.